 1. What Are Disaster Resilient Structures?

-The meaning of disaster resilient infrastructure is ,”physical and IT infrastructure designed to protect community buildings, roads, and technology in the case of a natural disaster.”
-Essentially, your infrastructure needs to be well designed to withstand any storm or flood that can wipe out your community and constituents.
+Disaster resilient infrastructure is ,”physical and IT infrastructure designed to protect community buildings, roads, and technology in the case of a natural disaster.”
+Essentially, your infrastructure needs to be well designed to withstand any storm or flood that can wipe out valuable community infrastructure.

 2. What Are Characteristics of a Disaster Resilient Community?